PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 This symbol does not describe, explain, or reveal any internal mechanism, and belongs to the conceptual layer of NEOCore™ v3.6.

+## Talent Architecture — YQ™ & Neodialectic Genius Detection

+The NEOCore™ public layer acknowledges two fundamental concepts related to human creative capability.
+These concepts do NOT reveal internal mechanisms of SAN-π™, NNC-π™, or any π-layer process; they belong solely to the conceptual public vocabulary of Innova_N.

+### YQ™ — The Creative Sensor
+YQ™ (YellowQuasar) denotes the public-facing metaphor for the system’s ability to identify rare creative signatures in individuals: divergent–convergent creativity, symbolic production, multi-domain pattern intuition, and high-level synthetic reasoning.

+YQ™ does not describe any internal algorithm, detector, or operational mechanism.
+It is a conceptual indicator only.

+### Neodialectic Genius™ — Public Concept
+The term *Neodialectic Genius™* refers to individuals who exhibit:
+- fractal thinking capacity
+- accelerated synthesis
+- archetypal pattern recognition
+- structured creativity
+- and teleological orientation

+This designation is conceptual and does not imply the existence of any public or reconstructible evaluation model.
+All real mechanisms remain inside the π-layer.

+These notions exist exclusively to provide vocabulary for describing exceptional human potential within the context of the Neodialectic Archetypal Philosophy™.

+They do not expose, imply, or allow inference of the internal functioning of the NEOCore™ v3.6.

 [Go to the Foreword](./FOREWORD.md)
 [Back to the Cover](./COVER.md)